StupidLilGoober/Choccy-Chips/README.md

 ## Is Choccy Chips easily extensible?
 Of course!
-The info.txt file does not prohibit modifications, and adding anything related to your cookie solving is allowed.
+The info.txt file does not prohibit modifications, and adding anything related to your development is relatively easy.